astrogewgaw/spacetar/README.md

     ![Ethanol Summary][ethanol]

     (*This display a pretty summary for ethanol.
 You can read out all the destinations you are going to hit in the **Detected in** entry.
 As you can see, **Sgr B2** is the place to be.
-This cloud has so much ethanol in it that we could use it to supply us with beers for millions of years!* :beers:)
+This cloud has so much ethanol in it that we could use it to supply us with beers for millions of years!* 🍻))

     You can also get to know more about **Sgr B2** by typing: